ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ## Introduction

-I just started working as a machine learning engineer, and one of the first things I was told was to learn IPython.
+I recently started working as a machine learning engineer, and one of the first things I was told was to learn IPython.
 Until then, I had only seen it bundled with Jupyter notebooks.
 When I tried it briefly a couple of years ago, it looked like nothing more than a Python REPL with syntax highlighting, so I didn't see much value in it.

 This time, digging deeper, I realized that IPython does *a lot* more than I expected.